guilhermemaas/pyblog/content/en/posts/jurassic_park_cluster_swarm.md

 {{< notice info "This is a success type of notice" >}}
-Irei subir seis nodes,nós no cluster:
+Irei subir seis nós no cluster:
 Node 1 - isla-nublar - Node principal (Manager).
 Node 2 - isla-sorna.
 Node 3 - isla-muerta.